kief/infrastructure-as-code.com/_patterns/stack-concept/stack-code-module.md

 The use case for stack code modules is to re-use code across stacks, and in some cases within stacks.
 For example, a stack that includes a pool of web servers and a pool of application servers could re-use a "load balancer" module to create two load balancer VIPs, one in front of each server pool.

-The [wrapper stack](/patterns/stack-configuration/wrapper-stack.html) pattern makes use of stack code modules in a variation of the library stack and [template stack](template-stack.html) pattern.
+The [wrapper stack](/patterns/stack-configuration/wrapper-stack.html) pattern makes use of stack code modules in a variation of the library stack and [template stack](/patterns/stack-replication/template-stack.html) pattern.

 Other types of infrastructure tools, for example server configuration tools like Ansible, Chef, and Puppet, also have module or library functionality to enable shared code.
-This pattern, however, specifically refers to sharing code between stack projects.
+The term "stack code module", however, specifically refers to sharing code between stack projects.

 ## Pitfalls of stack code modules